Dimitrovich702/Dynamic-Music-Player-SL/README.md

 - Needs song time calculation count time 👍 👍 👍 11/04/24
 - Added llsettext for playing or stopping songs 👍 👍 👍 07/02/24
 - New Fix "hacks" working in no-script places aswell 👍 👍 👍 31/12/23
-- Add loop/play all songs function
+- Add loop/play all songs function almost 15/05/24 ~
+- Created vanillas buttons sound controler and random play
+- In process "hold" for public private
 - Add particles on start (beauty)👍 👍 👍 fixed 06/02/24
 - Add randomizer of channels 👍 👍 👍 fixed 04/02/24
 - Implement a Bigger LLdialog menu  👍 👍 👍 12/02/24 it was there actually
 - idk the bug and that notecard justify.. 👍 👍 👍 09/05/24
-- Create sorting list of categories instead of exhaustive paging as neppingway described
+- Create sorting list of categories instead of exhaustive paging as neppingway described Still not yet like in fortever

 ## License